-Dental practices will not always have the capacity to take on new NHS patients, especially as a result of COVID-19.
+Dental practices will not always have the capacity to take on new NHS patients.
 Many practices will prioritise seeing those patients who are already on their database.
 You may, therefore, be asked to join a waiting list to be seen.

-If you would prefer not to wait you can look for a different dentist who is taking on new NHS patients, ask to be seen privately, or call NHS 111 if it is an emergency.
+If you would prefer not to wait, you can look for a different dentist who is taking on new NHS patients, ask to be seen privately, or call NHS 111 if it is an emergency.